dotenvx/dotenvx.github.io/members/watt.md

         class="!mt-0 !mb-10"
       %}

-      <p class="design-paragraph">For John, managing secrets comes down to two requirements: keep them secure, and keep deployments independent of a new service in the critical path.</p>
+      <p class="design-paragraph">For John, managing secrets comes down to two requirements: keep them secure, and keep deployments independent of a new service.</p>
-      <p class="design-paragraph">Dotenvx lets him and his team at Watt version and deploy secrets alongside code.
-Encrypted secrets can live in the repository, so the configuration their application needs travels with the code that uses it.</p>
-      <p class="design-paragraph">That keeps secrets in the workflow his team already uses to version and deploy the application.
-With the private key available in the deployment environment, Dotenvx decrypts those secrets at runtime without fetching them from a separate secrets service.</p>
+      <p class="design-paragraph">Dotenvx lets Watt store encrypted secrets in the repository, so configuration travels with the application.
+With the private key in the deployment environment, those secrets are decrypted at runtime without fetching them from a separate service.</p>
-      <p class="design-paragraph">For John, that's the win: <strong>securely versioned secrets, deployed with code, without taking on a new critical path dependency.</strong></p>
-      <p class="design-paragraph">It just works.</p>
+      <p class="design-paragraph">Secrets stay in the workflow his team already uses. <strong>No new critical path.</strong></p>
       <hr class="member-story-divider">
-      <p class="design-paragraph"><strong>John is Cofounder / Chief Architect at Watt and was previously Head of Security DevOps at Zoom.</strong></p>
+      <p class="design-paragraph"><strong>John is Cofounder and Chief Architect at Watt and was previously Head of Security DevOps at Zoom.</strong></p>
     {% endcapture %}
     {% include components/design-content-width.html content=story %}
   </div>